vlfm/VFKeyboardObserver/README.md

 Adopt to ```VFKeyboardObserverDelegate``` protocol and add an object as a delegate.

 VFKeyboardObserver can have any number of delegates.
-Delegates are not retained, they can be removed only for stop receiving delegate messages.
+Delegates are not retained.

 ```objective-c
 @protocol VFKeyboardObserverDelegate <NSObject>